-- 56. new vehicular parking to locate:
+- 56. new vehicular parking to consist of one or more of the following:

 - a. on-street:

 - b. underground: or

 - c. as stacked parking.

 Promote the incorporation of walkability and areas for social interaction by encouraging:

 - 57. express transit service from the Compact Development Policy Area to broader destination areas. - 58. an on street, at grade, transit transfer facility to locate within Emerald Hills in close proximity to services with the potential for transit priority corridors and higher order transit service in the long term. - 59. a reduction in vehicular parking. - 60. midblock crosswalks in combination with pedestrian safety measures such as lower vehicular speed, pedestrian islands, raised intersections, curb-extensions, overhead signage, trees, landscaping and stop line setbacks.